Preview & Edit

 By Ellen Vrana

-Years ago, around this time of year, in the gleeful, wee early days of her life, I introduced my newborn to walking about.
+Years ago, a hazy blue memory now, in the gleeful, wee early days of her life, I introduced my newborn to walking about.
 Bundled against the slight late-winter sun, we slipped out.
-We did not go far.
+We did not venture far.

 “If the day is fine, any walk will do,” wrote Annie Dillard in her pilgrimage into nature.